ZTzTopia/site/src/data/events/2025/wwf/forensics/minecraft/README.md

 So, 40 villager entities were found.
 So where are the flags?
 Based on my very clever ChatGPT, when I asked about all the protocols related to entities or villagers, one protocol stood out: `set_entity_data` (`0x5C`).

 > Before I asked ChatGPT, I searched for different protocols related to entities and villagers, and then I gave up because there were too many protocols.
-So I asked ChatGPT, and it gave me a list of protocols related to entities and villagers.
+So I asked ChatGPT where the flag was spread, and it gave me a list of protocols related to entities and villagers.
 I was surprised that it gave me the `set_entity_data` protocol, which is the protocol we need.

 ```py
 villager_entities = []